 On this dayOct 16, 1968

-On October 16, 1968, African American sprinters Tommie Smith and John Carlos placed first and third in the 200-meter dash at the Olympic Games in Mexico City, Mexico.
-As the U.S. national anthem played during the medal ceremony, the two men bowed their heads and raised black gloved fists in a silent protest against racial discrimination in the United States.
-Both men wore black socks with no shoes and Smith also wore a black scarf around his neck.
-At a press conference following the demonstration, Smith explained he had raised his right fist to represent black power in America, while Carlos had raised his left fist to represent black unity.
-Smith said the black scarf represented black pride and the black socks without shoes were intended to signify black poverty in America.
+Mr. Smith and Mr. Carlos placed first and third in the 200-meter dash at the Olympic Games in Mexico City.
+As the U.S. national anthem played during the medal ceremony, the two men bowed their heads and raised black gloved fists in a protest against racial discrimination in the U.S. Both men wore black socks with no shoes, and Mr. Smith also wore a black scarf around his neck.
+Mr. Smith raised his right fist to represent Black power, while Mr. Carlos raised his left fist to represent Black unity.
+Mr. Smith said his black scarf represented Black pride and their black socks without shoes signified Black poverty in America.